-Rule 191.
-Appeal to Board of Appeals. (a) Every applicant for a patent or for reissue of a patent, any of the claims of which have been twice rejected, or who has been given a final rejection (rule 113), may, upon the payment of the fee required by law, appeal from the decision of the primary examiner to the Board of Appeals within the time allowed for response.
+37 CFR 1.191.
+Appeal to Board of appeals. (a) Every applicant for a patent or for reissue of a patent, or every owner of a patent under reexamination, any of the claims of which have been twice rejected, or who has been given a final rejection (§ 1.113), may, upon the payment of the fee set forth in § 1.17(e), appeal from the decision of the examiner to the Board of Appeals within the time allowed for

-(b) The appeal must identify the rejected claim or claims appealed, and must be signed by the applicant or his duly authorized attorney or agent.
-(See form
+(b) The appeal in an application must identify the rejected claim or claims appealed, and must be signed by the applicant or duly authorized attorney or agent.
+An appeal in a reexamination proceeding must identify the rejected claim or claims appealed, and must be signed by the patent owner or duly authorized attorney or

-(c) Except as otherwise provided by rule 206, appeal when taken must be taken from the rejection of all claims under rejection which applicant proposes to contest.
+(c) Except as otherwise provided by § 1.206, an appeal when taken must be taken from the rejection of all claims under rejection which applicant or patent owner proposes to contest.
 Questions relating to matters not affecting the merits of the invention may be required to be settled before an appeal can be considered.

-An applicant dissatisfied with the primary examiner's decision in the second or final rejection of his claims may appeal to the Board of Appeals for review of the examiner's rejection by filing a notice of appeal, signed by the applicant or his attorney, and the required fee of \$50.
+An applicant or patent owner in a reexamination proceeding dissatisfied with the primary examiner's decision in the second or final rejection of his or her claims may appeal to the Board of Appeals for review of the examiner's rejection by filing a notice of appeal, signed by the applicant, patent owner or his or her attorney, and the required fee set forth in § 1.17(e).